thinkswell/javascript-mini-projects/PixelArtMaker/iamsnehadas/README.md

 ## **Description 📃**

-- This is an app, where one can easily create any pixelated art using various colours.
+- This is a mini app, where one can easily create any pixelated art using various colours.

 ## **Languages **